Let's Learn about Japanese Tea Ceremony!

 Daitokuji is composed of many subtemples, and one is called Gyokurinin.

 Gyokurinin has a small simple garden and a rustic (wabi) teahouse that were established according to the principles of Zen and Tea.
-This tea garden serves as a boundary through which you pass from everyday life into the world of tea.
+The tea garden and its path of rounded stones serves as a boundary through which you pass from everyday life into the world of Tea.

 We were asked to sign our names in a beautiful book that was full of calligraphic writing.